cassiopagnoncelli/r-package-find-distribution/fgen/README.md

 As an fgen subpart, *inference* infers a formula --or at least looks after providing a good substitute-- out a input-response set.

-So, in other words, it predicts _f_ in
+So, in other words, it predicts _f_

 ```
 f(X, Y) = Z